Jawaharlal Nehru University sedition row: Related events

 During the controversy at JNU, a parallel event commemorating Afzal Guru was organized by the Committee for Release of Political Prisoners at the Press Club of India.
 The event was moderated by S. A. R. Geelani, a professor at Delhi University, who had been accused but acquitted in the 2001 Parliament bombing case.
 Several students spoke at the event, discussing the hangings of Guru and Maqbool Bhat, and also narrating personal experiences.
-After the event, students raised slogans in favor of Kashmiri independence.
+After the event, students raised slogans in favour of Kashmiri independence.
 A few days later, Geelani was arrested and charged with sedition by the Delhi police, and fellow professor Ali Javed, also named as an organizer of the event, was questioned.
 Geelani was granted bail on 19 March.

 A complaint was filed by lawyer Sunkari Janardhan Goud against "Congress vice-president Rahul Gandhi, Delhi Chief Minister Arvind Kejriwal[,] Communist Party of India (Marxist) General Secretary Sitaram Yechury [...]
 Congress leaders Anand Sharma and Ajay Maken, Communist Party of India leader D. Raja, and Janata Dal (United) spokesperson KC Tyagi."
 According to Goud, "Gandhi and other leaders visited Jawaharlal Nehru University despite knowing that Kumar had been charged with sedition and supported protesting JNU students."

 The branding of JNU students and academics as 'anti-national' continued in March 2016.
 The Central University of Jharkhand cancelled the visit of former JNU professor M. N. Panini, invited to speak at the Vallabhbhai Patel birth anniversary, alleging that he was a mentor of Kanhaiya Kumar and other student activists.
 The Vice-Chancellor said that he was flooded with "emails, SMS-es and calls" demanding the cancellation as well as objections raised by the State Governor Draupadi Murmu.
-The Vice-Chancellor also suspended the Jharkhand Dean that invited Panini for the event, stating that the invitation did not have his permission.
+The Vice-Chancellor also suspended the Jharkhand Dean who invited Panini to the event, stating that the invitation did not have his permission.

-In the elections for the students' unions of the JNU as well as Delhi University in September 2016, the right-wing student union ABVP finished with the worst ever performance.
+In the elections for the students' unions of the JNU as well as Delhi University in September 2016, the right-wing student union ABVP finished with the worst-ever performance.
 A leftist student alliance won all the positions.
 Commentators attributed this result partly to a reaction against the attempt to portray JNU students as "anti-national" during the 2016 protests, which was seen as being part of an attempt by the government of Narendra Modi to impose its Hindu-nationalist ideology on the university.